vamsikun/cric-stats/README.md

 - [ ] add type for metadata
 - [ ] try to remove $expr in mongodb commands => mongodb
 - [x] add modified team-score so that it becomes easy to get max, min score along with wickets => mongodb, sql
+- [ ] remove files from gitignore
+- [ ] use reducer for maintaing multiple states connected with each other
+- [ ] reusable CustomFilter and Summary Table
+- [ ] add team summary table
+- [ ] modify high-score and low-score to readable format